mikiec84/eventFeedbackClassifier/README.md

 Refer to this [README file](functions/README.md).
 Pay attention to Step 10 in block creation.
 This is where you will use the username and password from step 6 above.

+### Training Data

+The training data to feed the Watson Natural Lanuage Classifer has to be in a particular format which you will find [here](https://console.bluemix.net/docs/services/natural-language-classifier/using-your-data.html#using-your-own-data).
+And to get the training data for this sample download [this file](trainingData/nlcWatson.csv).

 ## Execution

 Assuming that both the Watson Natural Language Classifer and PubNub Fucntion are set up correctly and are running, make the following changes in the code.